sprblm/simsec-luminate/README.md

 #### Troubleshooting Deployment

-The gulp-gh-pages plugin stores a cache of the repo automatically in a `.publish` folder, which throws this error when you try to deploy after deleting your gh-pages branch.
+The gulp-gh-pages plugin stores a cache of the repo automatically in a `.publish` folder, which throws this error when you try to deploy after deleting your gh-pages branch. **This error occurs when there is no remote gh-pages branch.**

 ```
 Error in plugin 'gulp-gh-pages'